Clifton Beach suburb profile

 Clifton Beach rental market trends

-The rental market in Clifton Beach has experienced moderate growth, with house rents increasing by 6.0% over the past year to $795 per week, while unit rents have seen a more significant rise of 12.7% to $550 per week.
-This coastal suburb continues to attract renters and investors alike, offering a desirable lifestyle with its proximity to the beach and local amenities.
+The rental market in Clifton Beach has experienced growth, with house rents increasing 11.1% over the past year to $800 per week, while unit rents have risen 5.8% to $550 per week.
+This coastal suburb continues to attract interest due to its appealing lifestyle and steady rental demand, making it a desirable location for both renters and investors.

 Suburbs near Clifton Beach